cp2k/dbcsr/docs/guide/1-user-guide/1-installation/2-cmake-build-recipes.md

 ## MacOS

-Follow what is descibed in the previous sections.
+Follow what is described in the previous sections.
 For GNU, if you have installed Command Line Tools by Apple and GCC with homebrew that can lead to a conflict in which compiler cmake will use.
 Therefore, we suggest to specify GCC, for example

     CC=gcc-9 CXX=g++-9 cmake ..

 where `-9` can be adapted to your version.

 ### PGI